 If you are interested in better managing your rheumatoid arthritis, I have designed a very comprehensive online course about nutrition, stress relaxation and exercise available now.

-Ana Girnita is Sophomore at Portola High School in Irvine, CA. She has experience in writing and research, including research on the relationship between nutrition and health in arthritis patients.
+Contributors: Ana Girnita is a Sophomore at Portola High School in Irvine, CA. She has experience in writing and research, including research on the relationship between nutrition and health in arthritis patients.
 She has contributed as an editor of the article.